INFORMATION FOR PEOPLE WITH DISABILITIES

 A concessionary entrance price applies to visitors with a valid disabled ID: tel. no. +49 711 948-2737.
 A ramp for wheelchair users is provided.

-Boarding Support is available from 4:00 – 12:00 daily.
+The Mobility Service is available from 4:00 – 12:00 daily.
 Here you can obtain information on transport onto or off the plane or loan of wheelchairs on provision of a deposit.
 You can also request personal assistance here - either via the phone at the counter or by asking a present staff member.
 Please note: if you need assistance, inform your airline or travel agent at least 48 hours before departure.
-If the desk is not occupied for a short period, you can call Boarding support from any airport phone on number 4000.
-Note: please only use Boarding Support if you really need it.
+If the desk is not occupied for a short period, you can call the Mobility Service from any airport phone on number 4000.
+Note: please only use the Mobility Service if you really need it.
 If you need a porter, our baggage service will be happy to be of assistance.

 Guide and assistance dogs are allowed in all terminals.
 You must ask the airline in question whether guide and assistance dogs may be taken with you into the cabin.